wp-plugins/upvote-downvote-vote-with-a-tweet/readme.txt

 1. Upload the `upvote-downvote-vote-with-a-tweet` directory to the `/wp-content/plugins/` directory

-2. Activate the plugin through the \'Plugins\' menu in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress

 3. Use either shortcode or the administrator interface to add banners to your posts.